Mad-ness/pxeboot/docs/Building_winpe_boot_iso.md

 ## Building WinPE ISO image

-*All in this chapter is a compilation of [Microsoft Technet's articles][https://technet.microsoft.com/en-us/library/dd799281(v=ws.10).aspx]*.
+*All in this chapter is a compilation of [Microsoft TechNet's articles][https://TechNet.microsoft.com/en-us/library/dd799281(v=ws.10).aspx]*.

 As of this step we'll work inside a special enviroment running by installed AIK.
-To go in, run as an administrator **Start -> Programs -> Microsoft Windows AIK -> Deployment Tools Image Manager **.
+To go in, run as an administrator **Start -> Programs -> Microsoft Windows AIK -> Deployment Tools Image Manager**.
 This is a command shell like cmd.exe will be run within preconfigured environment variables.

 ### Set up a Windows PE build environment

-MS Technet article [here][https://technet.microsoft.com/en-us/library/dd799303(v=ws.10).aspx].
+MS TechNet article [here](https://TechNet.microsoft.com/en-us/library/dd799303(v=ws.10).aspx).

 Initialization of a working directory